noahehall/theBookOfNoah/0current/aws/0networking.md

 - protocol
 - port range
 - source
 - ec2
   - to connect to instances, ensure ssh is enabled

 ## vpc

 - vpc: isolated network within your aws account in a specific region

-  - as big as a /16 and as small as a /28
+  - as big as /16 and as small as /28
     - the vpc cidr/block is called the `super net`, as it contains all IPs for all subnets, and thus all resources
     - ^ e.g the `10.0` super net, or the `198.0` super net
     - ^ `192.0.1` would be a specific subnet, and `192.0.1.0` would be a specific host
 - subnet: a range (subset) of ips within a vpc
   - the larger the /cidr, the smaller the number of ips just like a fraction
   - can contain public/private resources
     - private: for private resources
       - should point to the NAT GATEWAY in the public subnet for translating a resources private IP into a public one
     - public: for public resources
       - should point to the internet gateway to enable inbound/outbound traffic on the public net
 - route tables: specify how vpc traffic flows in/out of subnets
   - controls subnet routing & directs traffic between subnets
     - e.g. specify how a resource in a private subnet can connect to something in a public subnet
   - default route table: can be modified but not deleted
 - internet gateway: allows resources within a VPC access to the public internet
   - redundancy built in
   - highly available (i.e. you only need 1 per vpc)
   - configure subnet route tables to use the internet gateway
   - provides NAT for instances with a public IP
 - NAT gateway (managed): network address translation; enable resources in a private subnet to initiate & connect to the public internet
   - requires an EIP
     - useful for providing a consistent resource for apps & end users
     - if an ec2/resource fails, you can reassign the IP to another resource
   - has to be contained in a public subnet
   - map multiple private hosts to a single internet routable IP address
   - nat instance (unmanaged)
     - you create an ec2 within a public subnet,
     - have to manage the server yourself: updates, patches, security, etc
     - more operational responsbility & flexibility